 Custom Dashboards can also be created for a particular Queue/Assignment Group, please feel free to inquire about this.

-By clicking on "Create New" from the left-hand side, users are able to manually create a ticket to their assignment group.
+Members of an assignment group can click on "Create New" from the left-hand side, this will manually create a ticket to their group.
 Use-cases for this include receiving calls that require a ticket, emails sent to a personal inbox, or walk-ins.

 Tickets can also be created via emails sent to a Moira list.
 There will be a public-facing "feeder list", which will be the email address the DLC will advertise to its users.